 Who should visit the clinic?

 You may be a candidate if you meet the following conditions:

-- you are nine years of age or older
+- you are five years of age or older

 - you have filled out an online screening questionnaire

 - you do not have any obvious fractures or open wounds (please seek emergency care for these conditions)